 Examples

-ACP Messages always consist of ordered parts.
-The ordering ensures content is presented or processed in the intended sequence.
+Messages are made of ordered parts.
+The order determines how content is presented or processed.

 Basic Text Message